foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/hsdk/uboot-build.md

 mdb -digilent -prop=dig_speed=10000000 u-boot
 ```

-## Preparing U-Boot for automatic load of Linux kernel
+## Preparing U-Boot for Automatic Load of Linux Kernel

 Once U-Boot is loaded on the HSDK board it could be used for loading Linux kernel image from different media manually and automatically.